hunterthe100/Desert-Lure/README.md

 # DesertLure
 A lure for the MinnowBoard Max & Turbot.
+Copyright (C) 2015 Smallworks, LLC

 This design is made with [EAGLE CAD](http://www.cadsoftusa.com/eagle-pcb-design-software/about-eagle/)